tanelikaivola/ipset-lookup/README.md

 ## Installation

 The main binary name for ipset-lookup is `ipset`.
-ZeroMQ microservice executable is `ipset-zmq`.
+ZeroMQ microservice executable is `ipset-zmq` (if enabled).

 No prebuild binaries are available currently.

+Use one of:
 ```
+cargo install ipset_lookup --locked
-$ cargo install --all-features ipset_lookup
+cargo install --all-features ipset_lookup --locked
 ```

 ## Building